chakradharsrinivas16/Assignment_Mongodb/README.md

 # Assignment_Mongodb

+### Database.py
+The written Python script that creates a database and collections in MongoDB and imports data from JSON files into the collections, The process is as below -

+- The script first imports the required libraries pymongo and subprocess. pymongo is the official Python driver for MongoDB, and subprocess is used to run shell commands from within Python.

+- Then, the script creates an instance of the MongoDB client using pymongo.MongoClient.
+The client connects to the default localhost MongoDB instance running on port 27017.

+- Next, the script defines the names of the database and collections to be created.
+Four collections are defined: comments, movies, theaters, and users.

+- After defining the names of the database and collections, the script creates instances of the database and collections using myclient[db_name] and db_instance[collection_name], respectively.

+- The create_database_collections class defines a main method, which is where the script actually creates the database and collections and imports data from JSON files into the collections.

+- The main method first creates the database using the mongo shell command db.createDatabase().
+It then creates the collections using the mongo shell command db.createCollection(), passing in the database name as an argument.

+- Next, the script defines the paths to the JSON files containing the data to import.
+The script then uses the mongoimport shell command to import the data into the corresponding collections, passing in the database name, collection name, and file path as arguments.

 ### Question - 4.a.1

 This Python function that defines a MongoDB aggregation pipeline to find the top 10 users with the most comments.
 The pipeline consists of the following stages: